pratikemipro/jmodel/trunk/src/library/sapphire/List.coffee.md

 			where: Function.From(Function) (predicate) ->
 				new @constructor ( element for element in this when predicate.call element, element )

+			each: Function.Chaining.From(Function) (fn) ->
+				fn.call element, element for element in this

 			map: Function.From(Function) (fn) ->
 				new @constructor ( fn.call element, element for element in this )